Sant Isher Singh

-Isher Singh served as the head of the Sikh institution 'Rara Sahib Samparda' (also known as Bhai Daya Singh Ji Samparda), succeeding Sant Attar Singh Ji of Reru Sahib.
+Isher Singh served as the head of the Sikh institution 'Bhai Daya Singh Samparda' (also known as the Rara Sahib Samparda), succeeding Sant Attar Singh Ji of Reru Sahib.
 Renowned for his unwavering devotion to Sikhi, he is claimed to not only embody the Sikh principles in his own life but also dedicated himself to spreading its teachings across India and beyond.
 His spiritual guidance is said to have inspired millions, leading countless individuals to embrace the Khalsa and deepening their connection to the Sikh faith.

 Early life and education

 On August 5, 1905, Isher Singh was born as Gulab Singh in the village of Allowal, district Patiala, in Punjab, to Baba Ram Singh, a respected Nambardar, and Mata Rattan Kaur, both devout Sikhs.
 According to his biographies and Sikh scholars, his birth is believed to have been prophesied on two significant occasions: